Docter60/sgi-irix-net-boot-guide/README.md

 /srv/tftp/diskless/share/6.5.22/var/share octane(rw,no_root_squash,no_subtree_check)
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;For each client tree installed, the network configuration may be incorrect due to the mock server not knowing it will only be temporary.
+&nbsp;&nbsp;&nbsp;&nbsp;For each client tree installed, the network configuration may be incorrect due to the mock server not knowing this setup will only be temporary.
 Each client tree's hosts file should list itself along with it's LAN IP and the Pi server's IP:

 **/srv/tftp/diskless/\<client\>/etc/hosts**